thinhdanggroup/thinhdanggroup.github.io/_posts/2023-12-01-litellm-proxy.md

 Choose the deployment option that best suits your needs and infrastructure.

-### Running LiteLLM Proxy with Docker Compose
+### Running LiteLLM Proxy with Docker

-If you prefer to use Docker, you can run LiteLLM Proxy using Docker Compose.
+If you prefer to use Docker, you can run LiteLLM Proxy using Docker.
 Here's how:

 1. Pull the litellm ghcr docker image